apple/swift-homomorphic-encryption/README.md

 git submodule update --init --recursive
 ```

-#### XCode
+#### Xcode
-To build Swift Homomorphic Encryption from XCode, simply open the root directory in XCode.
+To build Swift Homomorphic Encryption from Xcode, simply open the root directory in Xcode.
-See the [XCode documentation](https://developer.apple.com/documentation/xcode) for more details on developing with XCode.
+See the [Xcode documentation](https://developer.apple.com/documentation/Xcode) for more details on developing with Xcode.

 #### Command line
 To build Swift Homomorphic Encryption from command line, open the root directory (i.e., the `swift-homomorphic-encryption` directory) of the cloned repository in a terminal, and run